ruby-amqp/rubyamqp.info/articles/error_handling.md

 Similarly to the Shutdown Protocol, the amqp gem entities implement a Recovery Protocol.
-The Recovery Protocol consists of three methods that connections, channels, queues, consumers and exchanges all implement:\
+The Recovery Protocol consists of three methods that connections, channels, queues, consumers and exchanges all implement:

- * `AMQP::Session#before_recovery`\
+ * `AMQP::Session#before_recovery`
- * `AMQP::Session#auto_recover`\
+ * `AMQP::Session#auto_recover`
  * `AMQP::Session#after_recovery`

-AMQP::Session#before_recovery lets application developers register a callback that will be executed **after TCP connection is re-established but before AMQP connection is reopened**.
+`AMQP::Session#before_recovery` lets application developers register a callback that will be executed **after TCP connection is re-established but before AMQP connection is reopened**.
-{AMQP::Session#after_recovery} is similar except that the callback is run **after AMQP connection is reopened**.
+`AMQP::Session#after_recovery` is similar except that the callback is run **after AMQP connection is reopened**.

-`AMQP::Channel`,
-`AMQP::Queue`,
+`AMQP::Channel`, `AMQP::Queue`, `AMQP::Consumer`, and `AMQP::Exchange`
-`AMQP::Consumer` and
-`AMQP::Exchange` methods behavior is identical.
+method's behavior is identical.

 Recovery process for AMQP applications usually involves the following
 steps:

-# Re-open AMQP connection.\
+ 1. Re-open AMQP connection.
- # Once connection is open again, re-open all AMQP channels on that
+ 2. Once connection is open again, re-open all AMQP channels on that connection.
-connection.\
- # For each channel, re-declare all exchanges\
+ 3. For each channel, re-declare all exchanges.
- # For each channel, re-declare all queues\
+ 4. For each channel, re-declare all queues.
- # Once queue is declared, for each queue, re-register all bindings\
+ 5. Once queue is declared, for each queue, re-register all bindings.
- # Once queue is declared, for each queue, re-register all consumers
+ 6. Once queue is declared, for each queue, re-register all consumers.

 ### Automatic recovery

 Many applications use the same recovery strategy that consists of the following steps:

- * Re-open channels
+ 1. Re-open channels.
- * For each channel, re-declare exchanges (except for predefined ones)
+ 2. For each channel, re-declare exchanges (except for predefined ones).
- * For each channel, re-declare queues
+ 3. For each channel, re-declare queues.
- * For each queue, recover all bindings
+ 4. For each queue, recover all bindings.
- * For each queue, recover all consumers
+ 5. For each queue, recover all consumers.

-The amqp gem provides a feature known as "automatic recovery” that is **opt-in** (not opt-out, not used by default) and lets application developers get the aforementioned recovery strategy by setting one additional attribute on AMQP::Channel instance:
+The amqp gem provides a feature known as "automatic recovery” that is **opt-in** (not opt-out, not used by default) and lets application developers get the aforementioned recovery strategy by setting one additional attribute on `AMQP::Channel` instance:

 ``` ruby
 ch = AMQP::Channel.new(connection)